0cjs/8bitdev/src/objects.md

 ### Heapdata Formats

-Note that these are "formats" rather than types: some data types (e.g. symbol, flonum) have multiple formats for storage as heapdata objects.
+Note that these are "formats" rather than types: some data types (e.g. symbol, float) have multiple formats for storage as heapdata objects.

 A heapdata object starts with a two-byte header.